|1||USB-A||USB 2.0 speed, 500mA max output|

 The above behaviours are default out-of-the-box, and can be altered by a user.
 For example the white LED can be made to blink or breathe.
 For more information on how to program them via your favourite OS (each OS is different), please consult with experts at forum.khadas.com.

-Krescue is an extremely small (21mb) operating system that you can boot directly from a micro-SD card.
+Krescue is an extremely small (21mb) operating system that you can boot directly from a micro-SD card or your EMMC.
 It is a “Swiss Army knife”, and you can use it to perform a variety of low-level SBC maintenance tasks.
 Most notable of which are backing-up your EMMC by dumping a raw-compressed .img.gz, and rapidly installing a new OS via flashing a .img.gz back into the EMMC.
+As of January 2020, Krescue can download and install OS images directly from the web via wired Ethernet.

 - Backup EMMC memory contents to an SD card, USB, LAN host.